 - Start boiling!

-Plug in your numbers under "Beer Info" and go.
-You can adjust grain absorption rate and boil off rate, in the constants section, if you know your numbers or just leave the default values in place.
+Plug in your numbers under “Beer Info” and go.
+You can adjust grain absorption rate and boil off rate, in the constants section, if you know your numbers or just leave the default values in place and adjust as you figure those out.

 How do you get an appropriately sized recipe?

-- Divide a 5 gallon ingredient kit or recipe down to whatever size you need.
+- Divide a 5 gallon ingredient kit down to whatever size you need.
+Want to brew a 2.5 gallon batch, Divide your 5 gallon recipe in half.
 Want to brew a 1.25 gallon batch?
 Divide your 5 gallon recipe in quarters.
-If you're physically doing this with a recipe kit, make sure the grain is mixed up thoroughly to evenly disperse specialty grains.
-You are losing a bit of accuracy in hop utilization by simply dividing a recipe.
-Again... not a big deal in my book.
+If you’re physically doing this with a recipe kit, make sure the grain is mixed up thoroughly to evenly disperse specialty grains.

 - I’m coming at this from a small batch perspective, but there’s nothing saying you couldn’t do this with a 5 or 10 gallon batch.
 You just need get the right sized kettle and bag.